Make your culinary dream a reality, with this hands-on commercial cookery course at VU Polytechnic.

 You'll learn a range of practical skills and the latest trends and techniques used in the industry under the guidance of experienced chefs.

-On successful completion, you can choose to pathway into the Certificate IV in Commercial Cookery or find employment as a:
+On successful completion, you may find employment as a:

 - commis chef

 Free TAFE 2021 – apply now

 Eligible students won’t pay tuition fees for this course in 2021.

 Free TAFE courses align with skills and jobs that are in high demand from Victorian employers.

 This program is suitable for school leavers with little or no relevant work experience and mature-aged participants who are interested in developing a career in the hospitality industry.